 The rise of the 2019 Novel Corona Virus (Covid-19) has caused a worldwide lockdown in preventing the surge of cases of the virus.
 The modern lockdown includes isolation at homes, travel restrictions, and termination of all public events.
 According to NCBI, Covid-19 is a disease similar to pneumonia cases that began to emerge in Wuhan City, Hubei Province, China in December 2019.
 The studies revealed that the cases that emerged were a new type of coronavirus that was not previously described.
 The source of this virus is thought to be the Huanan seafood market in Wuhan, China.
 It was understood in time that the virus, which is transmitted from animal to human, can spread from human to human.

 Despite the negative effect that the Covid-19 has brought to us, it has also a positive impact on us, especially on our health.
 Now we are in a new normal where it can be a stepping stone to a new future.
 According to Travel.Earth.com, Recent instances of everyday people making the best of unfortunate situations have brought us some new quarantine trends on social media.
-Like all trends, these quarantine trends on social media are easy and replicable.
-But what sets them apart is that they are easily achievable at home, extremely shareable online, and highly participatory.
+Like all trends, these quarantine trends internet sensation are easy and replicable.
+But what sets them apart is that they are easily achievable at home, extremely shareable online, and highly participatory to other users.

 The following are the viral trends during a lockdown: